Rules and information

 Safety is our #1 priority!
 The rules and regulations set forth are for the protection of our participants and spectators.

 Tulsa’s Great Raft race is dependent upon mother nature’s full support and cooperation, ensuring we have the water needed for a fun and safe race.
-In the event she doesn’t play nice and we are unable to secure a water sponsor, the event may be canceled.
-A full refund will be issued and as much notice as possible given to participants.
+In the event she doesn’t play nice, or we are facing low rainfall drought like conditions, the event may be canceled.
+A refund will be issued and as much notice as possible given to participants.

 - The age cutoff for participants is 18, or 12 if accompanied by an parent.
 A 3:1 child to parent ratio is required.